 Breaking Down the Name

-Let’s simplify the components.
+Let’s simplify the parts.

 Adenosine